sadielbartholomew/cylc/doc/src/user-guide/suite-configuration.rst

 task families in the *namespaces* example suite.

 .. todo::

-   use proper sub-figures, this is just a hack to link first and caption last, as displayed in turn.
+   Create sub-figures if possible: for now hacked as separate figures with link to first, and caption on final, displayed figure.

 .. _fig-namespaces:

 .. figure:: ../graphics/png/orig/inherit-2.png
    :align: center

 .. figure:: ../graphics/png/orig/inherit-3.png
    :align: center

 .. figure:: ../graphics/png/orig/inherit-4.png
    :align: center

 .. figure:: ../graphics/png/orig/inherit-5.png
    :align: center

 .. figure:: ../graphics/png/orig/inherit-6.png
    :align: center

 .. figure:: ../graphics/png/orig/inherit-7.png
    :align: center

    Graphs of the *namespaces* example suite showing various states of expansion of the nested namespace family hierarchy, from all families collapsed (top left) through to all expanded (bottom right).
 This can also be done by right-clicking on tasks in the gcylc graph view.

 .. _Parameterized Tasks Label: